LLM Student Accommodation

 Purpose-built privately owned accommodation

 There are some great options for privately owned postgraduate law student accommodation in the UK, and one company offering such convenient accommodation is Fresh Student Living.

 Fresh Student Living provides excellent facilities in the form of privately managed purpose-built student accommodation in student cities all over the UK.
-Fresh Student Living has well-located accommodation in Bangor, Bath, Belfast, Birmingham, Bournemouth, Bristol, Chester, Derby, Durham, Edinburgh, Exeter, Glasgow, Ipswich, Kingston, Leeds, Leicester, Liverpool, London, Loughborough, Newcastle, Reading, Sheffield, Southampton, Swansea and York – so if you are planning on being a postgraduate law student in any of these cities this is a fantastic option for you.
+Fresh Student Living has well-located accommodation in Bangor, Bath, Belfast, Birmingham, Bournemouth, Bristol, Chester, Derby, Durham, Edinburgh, Exeter, Glasgow, Ipswich, Kingston, Leeds, Leicester, Liverpool, London, Loughborough, Newcastle, Reading, Sheffield, Southampton, and Swansea – so if you are planning on being a postgraduate law student in any of these cities this is a fantastic option for you.
 It’s the ideal alternative to halls of residence and private housing as it offers more privacy and comfort than traditional university-owned accommodation, whilst retaining the social aspect and convenience.

 Fresh Student Living has a huge choice of accommodation options available, including self contained studio, shared apartments and en suite rooms, with all bills included, CCTV and on site accommodation teams for your added peace of mind.